 AMR represents a significant threat to global public health.
 A study conducted in 2019 by the Universities of Oxford and Washington aimed to assess the burden of AMR.
-The models employed in the study revealed a rate of 57.9 per 100,000 deaths associated with bacterial AMR, with 14.4 per 100,000 deaths directly linked to bacterial AMR.
-The proportion of mortality attributed to AMR is steadily increasing, particularly impacting LMICs.
+The models employed in the study revealed a rate of 57.9 per 100 000 deaths associated with bacterial AMR, with 14.4 per 100 000 deaths directly linked to bacterial AMR.
+The proportion of mortality attributed to AMR was steadily increasing, particularly impacting LMICs.
 Given the severity of this challenge, tailored interventions are essential, including implementing infection prevention and control policies, improved access to critical antibiotics, and the development of new antibiotics and vaccines.
-Therefore, a comprehensive understanding of the burden of AMR, focusing on primary drug-pathogen combinations, is crucial in mitigating its public health impact.
+Therefore, a comprehensive understanding of the burden of AMR, focusing on primary drug-pathogen combinations, is crucial in mitigating its public health impact.18

 To reduce the impact of SSIs in Middle Eastern nations, it is vital to continue adopting effective evidence-based interventions.
-These encompass strategies outlined by the CDC in 2017, offering detailed guidelines for preventing SSIs, and by SHEA/APIC/ IDSA in 2022.
-Substantial evidence strongly supports adopting essential practices in acute-care hospitals to reduce the risk of SSIs.
+These encompass strategies outlined by the CDC in 2017, offering detailed guidelines for preventing SSIs19, and by SHEA/IDSA/APIC in 2022.20 Substantial evidence strongly supports adopting essential practices in acute-care hospitals to reduce the risk of SSIs.
 These practices, among others, are outlined in the SHEA/IDSA/APIC guidelines for preventing SSIs.
-They include ensuring adherence to evidence-based standards and procedures for antimicrobial prophylaxis, employing a combination of parenteral and oral antimicrobial prophylaxis before elective colorectal SPs, preoperatively decolonizing surgical patients with an anti-staphylococcal agent in orthopedic and cardiothoracic surgeries, using both antiseptic and alcohol-containing skin preparatory agents in combination, maintaining normothermia unless hypothermia is specifically required, employing impervious plastic wound protectors in gastrointestinal and biliary tract surgeries, controlling blood glucose levels throughout the immediate postoperative period, and implementing checklists or bundles to ensure adherence to best practices.
-We strongly advocate for the adoption and systematic monitoring of these practices as crucial steps toward reducing the incidence and mitigating the burden of SSIs in countries across the Middle East.
+They include ensuring adherence to evidencebased standards and procedures for antimicrobial prophylaxis, employing a combination of parenteral and oral antimicrobial prophylaxis before elective colorectal SPs, preoperatively decolonizing surgical patients with an anti-staphylococcal agent in orthopedic and cardiothoracic surgeries, using both antiseptic and alcohol-containing skin preparatory agents in combination, maintaining normothermia unless hypothermia is specifically required, employing impervious plastic wound protectors in gastrointestinal and biliary tract surgeries, controlling blood glucose levels throughout the immediate postoperative period, and implementing checklists or bundles to ensure adherence to best practices.20 We strongly advocate for the adoption and systematic monitoring of these practices as crucial steps toward reducing the incidence and mitigating the burden of SSIs in countries across the Middle East.

-This report, which aims to gather current epidemiological data on SSIs in the Middle East, faces several limitations.
+There are several limitations to our study.
 Firstly, over more than two decades, INICC has incorporated new hospitals into its network, many needing more prior experience in SSI surveillance and prevention.
 Consequently, these newly joined hospitals, including those that became members during the study period, tend to display higher rates of SSI and AMR.
 Secondly, it must be acknowledged that this study may not fully represent all hospitals in any specific country or the broader Middle Eastern region.
 Participation in the study was voluntary, and institutions did not receive compensation or funding.
-Therefore, there may be a bias toward attracting well-equipped hospitals experienced in HAI surveillance and infection prevention programs.
+Therefore, there may be a bias toward attracting wellequipped hospitals experienced in HAI surveillance and infection prevention programs.
 This potential bias could lead to underestimating SSI and AMR rates compared to actual figures.

-Thirdly, we could not stratify SPs by risk index severity due to budget constraints, thereby preventing the measurement of SP duration and the ASA score.
+Thirdly, we could not stratify SPs by risk index severity due to budget constraints, thereby preventing the measurement of SP duration and the American Society of Anesthesiologists score.
 Fourthly, we needed a sufficient sample size of microorganisms to evaluate the AMR patterns of several microorganisms, limiting our ability to analyze the AMR of certain organisms.

 Fifthly, we conducted post-discharge surveillance on patients who revisited the same hospital where the procedure was performed and categorized them as SSIs.
-However, there is a possibility that some patients sought care at another institution, and we did not include them as SSIs.
-This loss of post-discharge surveillance is a common issue in this particular type of healthcare-associated infection.
-Lastly, since AMR was independently assessed at participating hospitals, discrepancies in institutional resources and the quality of microbiology laboratories may have led to inconsistencies in data quality.
+However, there was a possibility that some patients sought care at another institution, and we did not include them as SSIs.
+This loss of post-discharge surveillance is a common issue in the HAI.21 Lastly, since AMR was independently assessed at participating hospitals, discrepancies in institutional resources and the quality of microbiology laboratories may have led to inconsistencies in data quality.